Do you want to change your WordPress site URLs?

 Now, you can visit your website to make sure that everything is working OK.

-If you cannot access your WordPress admin panel for any reason, then you’ll need to use this method.
+If you can’t access your WordPress admin panel, then you will need to use this method.

 First, you need to connect to your WordPress site using an FTP client.
 For more details, see our guide on how to use FTP to upload files to WordPress.